vallotlab/ChromSCape/README.md

 ## Sample datasets

 The dataset from Grosselin et al. are PDX- triple negative breast cancer tumours resistant or not to chemotherapy (respectively HBCx_22 & HBCx_95).
-Download the count matrices of the dataset from: https://figshare.com/projects/Single-Cell_ChIP-seq_of_Mouse_Stromal_Cells_in_PDX_tumour_models_of_resistance/66419.
+Download the count matrices of the dataset (made with latest version of data treatment) from: https://figshare.com/projects/Single-Cell_ChIP-seq_of_Mouse_Stromal_Cells_in_PDX_tumour_models_of_resistance/66419.
 The optional peak calling step to have a more accurate gene set enrichment require the BAM files (also available on Figshare).

 A ready-to-use compiled analysis of HBCx22 & HBCx95 mouse H3K27me3 scChIP-seq, as well as single-cell ATAC seq from (Buenrostro et al., 2015, Corces et al., 2016, Schep et al., 2017) is available at : https://figshare.com/articles/ChromSCape_scChIP_scATAC_compiled_datasets/11854371.
 Download and uncompress the directory.
 Once in ChromSCape, select the directory containing the "dataset" folder and start exploring.